-SYSVAL The currency symbol defined by the QCURSYM

-currency_symbol Specify the currency symbol used in the report if this is different from the system currency symbol.
+SYSVAL The currency symbol defined by the QCURSYM system value is used in the report. currency_symbol Specify the currency symbol used in the report if this is different from the system currency symbol.
 For example, if you are processing a report containing values in Euros on a system where the currency symbol is a pound sign (£), specify €.
 CoolSpools will interpret data containing euro signs as numeric data not text.